Tag Archive for: Homeowner

 As you examine your property, probing the aspects you can – remember, you’re probably not a licensed home inspector.
 Take note of what requires your attention and make a plan based upon that, calling upon professionals when needed.
 Pinpoint areas where updating will raise the value of your home.
 Maintenance, repairs and upgrades will positively affect the valuation of your property as well as your confidence as a homeowner.

-Don’t let your home sit, let it stand above the rest of the competition and be noticed.
+Don’t let your home sit—let it stand above the rest of the competition and be noticed.
 If there’s one thing we counsel our clientele on today, it’s making a distinction between their home and others “on the market, not selling.”
 What are the unique selling points of their home?
 What is the state of the market, even as granular as their neighborhood?
-What are comparable properties selling for now?
-Putting together a vivid picture of the subject property and how to elevate it above other similar homes could mean the difference between less time on the market and maybe even a multiple offer situation.
+Are there comparable properties selling right now?
+Putting together a vivid picture of the subject property and how to elevate it above other similar homes could mean the difference between fewer days on market and maybe even a multiple offer situation.
+Understanding why homes sit on the market can help sellers create an effective strategy.

-Sellers, who better understand what buyers are witnessing in terms of pricing, will be better able to estimate and position their property for its initial release.
-This is why having a REALTOR® generate a competitive market analysis (CMA) specifically tailored to the seller’s home is ideal for understanding how they should be pricing it.
+Sellers who better understand what buyers are witnessing in terms of pricing can better estimate and position their property for its initial release.
+That’s why having a REALTOR® generate a competitive market analysis (CMA) tailored to the seller’s home is ideal for understanding how to price it correctly.
 Although we might be in a period of correction, the market still favors sellers.
-Because of this, real estate professionals are advising some homeowners to set their list price toward the higher end of its range of value.
+Because of this, real estate professionals may advise homeowners to set their list price toward the higher end of its value range.

-When an owner anticipates selling their home, they should review all aspects of their property to conclude what’s in need of repair and what could benefit from an upgrade.
-Ideally, this should be done months ahead of when they plan to sell.
-They should consult their REALTOR® in order to judge which repairs/updates would help sell their home and which ones should be evaded.
-Soon-to-be sellers want to avoid alterations that buyers, for the most part, could care less about – repairs or updates that won’t add value, and in some cases might even have a negative impact.
+When owners anticipate selling, they should review all aspects of their property to determine what needs repair and what could benefit from an upgrade.
+Ideally, this should be done months ahead of time.
+Consulting a REALTOR® can help owners judge which repairs or updates would help sell the home and which ones to avoid.
+Sellers want to skip changes that buyers won’t care about or that might negatively affect value.

-It seems like we overemphasize this point time and time again (because we do!), but we believe it’s that important.
+We emphasize this often—because it matters.
 Do you want increased engagement and more prospective buyers to see your home?
-Of course!
-One of the quickest ways to get more eyeballs on your home, both online in addition to in person showings, is to create an inviting atmosphere that draws buyers in.
-The exterior facade of your home will either captivate or deter onlookers.
+One of the quickest ways to attract attention, both online and for in-person showings, is to create an inviting atmosphere.
+The exterior facade will either captivate or deter onlookers.
 It’s that simple.
-A fresh coat of paint on the front door and front porch, fresh landscaping, cut grass, trimmed shrubbery, new garage door, replacing that weathered mailbox, etc. make a statement and appeal to buyers.
+A fresh coat of paint on the front door, fresh landscaping, trimmed shrubbery, and a new garage door can all enhance appeal.

-If you’re thinking about listing your home, even many months from now, it’s never too early to create a plan for when the time comes to sell.
-Contact one of our professionals today to get started right away.
+If you’re considering selling, even if it’s months away, it’s never too early to plan.
+Contact one of our professionals today to get started!

 Avoid These 7 Homebuyer Mistakes